 Timings: 9 AM to 5 PM

-9. Swarovski Crystal Worlds
+9. Swarovski Crystal Worlds: Enjoy The Lush Greenery!

 Thinking about ideas for day trips from Innsbruck?
 Located near the city Swarovski Crystal Worlds, is the best destination to visit near Innsbruck.
 Established in 1995 on the occasion of the Austrian based company completing its 100 years, this place is a museum as well a shop where travelers can enjoy the lush greenery as well as the giant fountain.
 A picturesque place which should be there on your things to do in Innsbruck list.